zaceno/hyperapp-transitions/README.md

 * **Animate Layouts** — Reorder nodes in a list or flexbox-layout, and watch them gracefully *slide* into place
 * **Composable** — Stack multiple transitions with different delay and duration for complex animation effects.

-Hyperapp Transitions is also compatible with the [Ultradom](https://github.com/jorgebucaran/ultradom) virtual-dom library.

 ## Getting Started

 Simply wrap your component in one of the decorator components exported from Hyperapp Transitions: